Detection of cosmological dipoles aligned with transverse peculiar velocities: Acknowledgments

 \section{Acknowledgments}

-We thank Alex Hall and Andy Taylor for useful discussions.
+We thank Alex Hall and Andy Taylor for useful discussions, and Carlos Hern\'andez-Monteagudo for a very helpful referee's report.
 YC acknowledges the support of the UK Royal Society through a University Research Fellowship.
 YC is grateful for the hospitality of the Astrophysics and Theoretical Physics groups of the Department of Physics at the Norwegian University of Science and Technology during his visit, when part of this work was conducted.
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising from this submission.